Interior trends: what is traditional home decor?

-Perhaps you have an old chest of drawers that belonged to your grandmother or a set of dining room chairs that have been handed down to you?
+Perhaps you have an old dresser that belonged to your grandmother or a set of dining room chairs that have been handed down to you?
 Traditional decor is a great option to incorporate these pieces into your home without them looking out of place.
 That said, you don’t have to own a home full of heirlooms to get the look.
 Traditional decor is a wonderful way to support local artisans.
 From modern-day carpenters recreating bobbin chair furnishings to traditional upholsters still working with coir fibers and hessian fabric.
 There’s no denying they cost more but think of it as an investment.
 By supporting these traditional techniques, you’re keeping these crafts alive.

 Use of patterns with traditional motifs